isomerpages/govtech-gobusiness/pages/solutionrepo/solution2732.md

 ## Description

-BricsCAD® is a computer-aided design (CAD) system that is bringing new levels of performance and technical innovation to the industry-standard DWG format.
-The development team at Bricsys is incorporating A.I. / machine learning (ML) algorithms into BricsCAD®, to help improve 3D BIM and MCAD workflows for AEC and Manufacturing Industries.
+BricsCAD is a computer-aided design (CAD) system that is bringing new levels of performance and technical innovation to the industry-standard DWG format.
+The development team at Bricsys is incorporating A.I. / machine learning (ML) algorithms into BricsCAD, to help improve 3D BIM and MCAD workflows for AEC and Manufacturing Industries.
-BricsCAD is Part of “Hexagon PPM” and a founding member of the Open Design Alliance.
+BricsCAD is Part of "Hexagon PPM" and a founding member of the Open Design Alliance.

 ## Solution Packages Option(s)